nrwl/nx-workshop/docs/lab15/LAB.md

 Before starting on this lab, it's important that you have a version of your local workshop pushed to your GitHub repo.

-1. Let's make sure the main branch is up to date (it's important your latest changes are on `main` (or `master`) for the follow-up steps): - If you already are on `main` - commit everything:
+1. Let's make sure the main branch is up to date (it's important your latest changes are on `main` (or `master`) for the follow-up steps):
-    `git add . && git commit -m "finished lab 14" git push origin main`
+    - If you already are on `main` commit everything: `git add . && git commit -m "finished lab 14" git push origin main`

-        - If you are on a different branch, commit everything, switch to `main`:

-    and bring it up to date:
+    - If you are on a different branch, commit everything, switch to `main`, and bring it up to date:

       ```
       git add . && git commit "finish lab 14"
       git checkout main (or master)
       git merge previous-branch-you-were-on
       git push origin main (or master)
       ```

        <br />